DiscoveryDNA/team_neural_network/README.md

 # Neural Network Team

 This is the home repo for the Neural Network team in the DiscoveryDNA group.
-The aim is to build and employ a Neural Network, specifically a Recurrent Neural Network (RNN) for redicting enchancer function in non-coding regions of *Drosophila* genomes.
+The aim is to build and employ a Neural Network, specifically a Recurrent Neural Network (RNN) for predicting enchancer function in non-coding regions of *Drosophila* genomes.
 We use Python, Keras, Tensorflow, and Amazon Web Services as our enviroment.

 ## Team Members

--  **Current**: Adam Stafford & Yichen Fang
+-  **Current**: Adam Stafford, Zhanyuan Zhang & Yichen Fang
--  **Previous**: Tianhao Zang
+-  **Previous**: Tianhao Zhang

 ## About Organization